alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 ---

-## PowerBi File
+## PowerBi Report
-If you want to review the detailed analysis, you can download the Power BI file from [here](assets/report/Report-HR-analytics-in-PowerBI.pbix)
+To review the analysis in detail, you can download the Power BI Report [here](assets/report/Report-HR-analytics-in-PowerBI.pbix)